nettijoe96/bloom/README.md

 bloom := NewBloom()
 bloom.PutStr("hello")
 exists, acc := bloom.ExistsStr("hello")
-fmt.Printf("'hello' exists: %t, chance false positive: %f\n", exists, acc)
+fmt.Printf("'hello' exists: %t, accuracy of result: %f\n", exists, acc)
 ```
+## Bloomer interface
+commonly used methods:

+### PutStr(s string) (*Bloom, error)
+Inserts string element into bloom filter.
+Returns if a constraint is violated.
+### ExistsStr(s string) (bool, float64)
+Checks for existance of a string in a bloom filter.
+Returns boolean and false positive rate.
 ## Bloom type

 ### NewBloom()
 constructs 512-bit bloom filter with no constaints

 ### NewBloomConstrain(cap *int, maxFalsePositiveRate *float64)
 constructs 512-bit bloom filter with constraints.
-If cap is provided, bloom filter will not allow for more that number of unique elements in bloom filter.
+If cap is provided, bloom filter will not allow for more than that amount of unique elements.
 If maxFalsePositiveRate is provided then the false positive rate of the filter will not be allowed to increase beyond that amount.

 ## BigBloom type